Announcement and Guidelines: 2016-2019

 "Workforce Development at New York Libraries through Public Library Systems"

-The New York State Library announces “Workforce Development at New York Libraries through Public Library Systems,” a 2013-2016 Adult Literacy Library Services formula grant program to help public library systems work with libraries and other partners to develop and expand adult literacy programs which will enhance workforce development services in public libraries.
-The overall theme and purpose of the 2013-2016 Adult Literacy Library Services grant program is to increase the participation of adults in library literacy programs which will improve their career and educational opportunities.
+The New York State Library announces “Workforce Development at New York Libraries through Public Library Systems,” a 2016-2019 Adult Literacy Library Services formula allocation program to help public library systems work with libraries and other partners to develop and expand adult literacy programs which will enhance workforce development services in public libraries.
+The overall theme and purpose of the 2016-2019 Adult Literacy Library Services Program is to increase the participation of adults in library literacy programs which will improve their career and educational opportunities.
 Adults are defined as persons over the age of 16 who are not enrolled in school.
-This 2013-2016 grant program will provide funding to public library systems only.
-Funds will not be awarded directly to public and association libraries during this grant cycle.
+This 2016-2019 program will provide funding to public library systems only.
+Funds will not be awarded directly to public and association libraries during this program cycle.

-The Adult Literacy Library Services program with the 2013-16 theme of workforce development is a State-funded grant program which helps libraries offer services which will improve adult literacy on the job and in the home.
-The grants encourage libraries to become community literacy leaders and to strengthen partnerships between libraries and local literacy providers.
+The Adult Literacy Library Services program with the theme of workforce development is a State-funded program which helps libraries offer services which will improve adult literacy on the job and in the home.
+The Program encourage libraries to become community literacy leaders and to strengthen partnerships between libraries and local literacy providers.
 The program is based in Education Law § 273 1 h (2), and Commissioner’s Regulations 90.3 (n).
-Education Law provides up to $200,000 annually for this grant program.
+Education Law provides up to $200,000 annually for this program.

-The 2013-2016 grant program cycle will run from July 1, 2013 through June 30, 2016 with funds provided annually.
-Grant funds will be allocated to public library systems based on a formula approved by the State Education Department.
+The 2016-2019 program cycle will run from July 1, 2016, through June 30, 2019, with funds provided annually.
+Funds will be allocated to public library systems based on a formula approved by the State Education Department.
 (For system Adult Literacy formula allocations see allocation chart.)
 These allocation amounts are based on statutory funding levels.
-Actual appropriations available for 2013-2014, 2014-2015 and 2015-2016 will be determined in the State budget, which is scheduled for adoption by April 1 of each year.
+Actual appropriations available for 2016-2017, 2017-2018 and 2018-2019 will be determined in the State budget, which is scheduled for adoption by April 1 of each year.
 If a public library system does not submit an eligible project proposal, the unused funds will be allocated proportionally among the approved public library system projects according to the Adult Literacy Library Services Program formula.

-While there are no local matching requirements for these Adult Literacy Grants, public library systems will be expected to report on how they have leveraged State funds and to report system and member library in-kind and matching contributions in the final report for each year of the project.
+While there are no local matching requirements, public library systems will be expected to report on how they have leveraged State funds and to report system and member library in-kind and matching contributions in the final report for each year of the project.

 Who can apply?